 Brits hold edge:

-There have been 15 renewals of the Albert Bartlett Novices' Hurdle.
-Eight have been won by British-trained runners, seven by Irish and one French.
-Ireland have won seven of the past 12.
+There have been 17 renewals of the Albert Bartlett Novices' Hurdle.
+Nine have been won by Irish-trained runners, eight have been won by British-trained horses and Moulin Riche won the inaugural running for France.
+Ireland have won eight of the past 13 runnings.

 Look for younger legs: